wdxtub/WDXpeak/Project/fastcode/final-preparation.md

 Answer 2 & 3

+For 2: HDFS is not `peer-to-peer`, it is `master-slave`

+For 3: HDFS doesn't support `Append` operation

+---

 > Consider the following problems, which one is most suitable to be solved in MapReduce framework?

 1. Calculate the 500000th Fibonacci number